- Linking Characters to the Setting, Race Guide – By Tom L. & Pigasus

 Lizardfolk can be found near the Lake of Brine on the approach to Najjir as well as in Pentland’s forests.

 Black Dragon Inn was founded by and named after a dragon from a different world.

 Griffons: Arangoth’s world contains a ‘high’ breed of Griffon, one sentient and capable of transforming into human shape, as well as the better known breed.
 The high Griffons of the west are a formidable people, and have enslaved the men of their country and warred on the elves and men on their borders and beyond.

 Arangoth’s Border Watch are said to fly upon their small number of ‘low’ or unintelligent griffons on necessary occasions.

-Merfolk: The Tuil Oneidhae who live underwater in a coral reef on Pentland’s territory, is a race of aquatic humanoids with fish-tails, some of whom can take human shape and walk on land temporarily.
+Merfolk: The Tuil Oneidhae, who live underwater in a coral reef on Pentland’s territory, is a race of aquatic humanoids with fish-tails.
+Some of them can take human shape and walk on land temporarily.
 They cannot spend longer than a day outside the water.

 Vampires, Undead, etc: Undead can be found pretty much anywhere.
 Most people in the setting have a “fire and pitchfork” reaction to obvious signs of undeath due to being terrorized by many zombie plagues and rapacious vampires in the past.
 That’s why the guards are very twitchy and have declared a bounty on vampire teeth.

 Clever vampires, liches and other unholy creatures get around this paranoia by learning to conceal their presence and “playing live.”